2026 Alaska elections

-A general election will be held in the U.S. state of Alaska on November 3, 2026.
-Primary elections will take place on Aug 18, 2026.
+A ranked-choice general election will be held in the U.S. state of Alaska on November 3, 2026.
+Nonpartisan top-four primary elections were held on Aug 18, 2026.

 Federal offices

 United States Senate

 Two-term incumbent Dan Sullivan is running for re-election.
-He currently has no prominent challengers.
+He is being challenged by former congresswoman Mary Peltola.

 United States House of Representatives

 One term incumbent Nick Begich III is running for re-election.
 He won his seat in a highly competitive election in 2024 against then incumbent congresswomen Mary Peltola.

 State offices

 Governor

 Two-term incumbent Republican Governor Mike Dunleavy is term-limited and cannot seek re-election.
 Alaskans elect their Governor and Lt.
-Governor on one ticket and current Lt.
-Governor Nancy Dahlstrom is running for Governor in 2026.
-There has also been speculation that former Democratic Congresswomen Mary Peltola will run for governor.
+Governor on one ticket.
+Seventeen candidates are running for governor in 2026.
+There are eleven Republican candidates, three Democratic candidates, and three independents, including former governor Bill Walker.

 State legislative

 House of Representatives

 The Alaskan House of Representatives is currently governed by a Coalition Government with all Democrats and Independents and some Republicans in control of the government.